 "I think the fear that we have, and we share with many of you, is that if we do not right now tell the federal government what we want control over, we will lose it," Hassan’s legal counsel, Lucy Hodder, told a legislative oversight committee Tuesday.
 "We’ve lost a lot already, and it’s incredibly important to make sure we’re doing what’s best for New Hampshire residents."

 A major component of the federal law requires the creation of exchanges, which are marketplaces that will offer individuals and their families a choice of private health plans resembling what workers at major companies get.
 States have until Friday to declare whether they are establishing their own exchanges, creating regional exchanges with other states, running exchanges in partnership with the federal government or letting the federal government operate exchanges for them.

 New Hampshire lawmakers last session passed a law prohibiting the state from establishing its own exchange, so its decision came down to whether to have a partnership, and, if so, what kind.
-According to Hassan’s letter, the state will pursue two types: a planned management partnership that would make the state responsible for regulating insurance companies and the plans they offer under the exchanges and a consumer assistance partnership that would involve helping consumers access the exchange.

 Taking that route is in keeping with goals set forth by the Legislature, Hassan wrote, which include preserving to the greatest extent possible the state’s insurance regulatory authority.

 "Our goal on Friday is to protect New Hampshire’s ability to preserve its authority and help our consumers make the best choices available to them," Hodder told lawmakers.

 The letter also specifies that the partnership will not impose a cost on the state’s general fund or create new state programs, that the state may terminate the partnership at any time once it has properly accounted for any federal grant funding and that details going forward are subject to the approval of the legislative committee.